Canary Islands, Spain

-The island of La Palma is home to some of the most impressive natural wonders in the world, known for its distinctive landscapes.
+The island of La Palma is home to some of the most impressive natural wonders in the world.
 UNESCO has declared the whole island as a Biosphere Reserve!

 At the same time, La Palma has a strong cultural element, as there are many museums, churches and buildings of beautiful architecture.

 Here’s what to see in La Palma according to ferryhoppers:

 - Roque de Los Muchachos Observatory, standing at 2,396 m above sea level

 - Los Tilos forest, one of the most important natural sites in the world

 - Salt fields of Fuencaliente

 - Castillo de Santa Catalina

 - Sunken crosses of Malpique, one-of-a-kind dive site